-Nowadays, the fake social media profile issue is very relevant even for companies.
-Thus, you should trust only those social media accounts that are provided on the official website of the company.
-Scammers try to make their social media profile look like the official one so they can be hard to spot.
+Nowadays, the problem of fake social media profiles is very relevant, even for companies.
+Thus, you should only trust social media accounts that are provided on the official website of the company.
+Scammers try to make their social media profile look like the official one so they are hard to spot.

 Just like with phishing websites or emails, if in doubt, look out for misspellings in the name of the account.
-Fake social media profiles also often are following more people than the actual followers they have or do not have a rich history of posts.
+Also, fake social media profiles often follow more people than the actual followers they have or do not have a rich history of posts.

 Things you can do to avoid scam